 - Other areas such as financials, healthcare, biotechnology, and even artificial intelligence

 The performance of specialist areas of the market tends to come in waves – when a particular area is in favour it normally benefits all funds investing there, but the reverse is true too.
-This means investors should be prepared to take a long-term view and accept the associated volatility.
+This means you should be prepared to take a long-term view and accept the associated volatility.

 Specialist fund managers are restricted on where they can invest, but managers that run more diversified funds can choose if and when to increase exposure to a specific area.
 We think a balanced and broader portfolio of funds is likely to provide enough exposure to areas like oil & gas, healthcare, gold, and agriculture.
 Managers of more generalist funds can add to or reduce their investments in these areas when they feel it is most appropriate.

 We think investors who want to invest in a specialist area should make sure it forms a small portion of a diversified portfolio.

 Please remember past performance is not a guide to future returns.
 Where no data is shown, figures are not available.
 This information is provided to help you choose your own investments, remember they can fall as well as rise in value so you may not get back the original amount invested.

 There’s a wide variety of funds in the specialist sector, so focusing on the performance of the sector as a whole isn’t really relevant.
 Instead, we’ve highlighted a few areas of interest.
 Please remember that past performance is not a guide to the future.